mtwhitley/AstromechMagicPanel/README.md

 <img src="https://raw.githubusercontent.com/mtwhitley/AstromechMagicPanel/main/photos/IMG_5276.jpeg" width="500">

 **Note:** You will also need a semi-transparent Magic Panel.
 If 3D printing this panel I recommend printing the panel *vertically* using a clear PETG filament.
 I used 6 perimeters/shells with 10% gyroid infill.
 Fewer perimeters and less infill will result in poorer LED diffusion.
-I recommend using the Panel 7 STL from [Michael Baddeley](https://www.patreon.com/mrbaddeley/overview).
+I highly recommend using [Michael Baddeley's](https://www.patreon.com/mrbaddeley/overview) excellent 3D printable models.

 ### Step 1: Solder
 First, solder the straight header pins to the Adafruit QT Py facing up.